 La Liga de Mujeres Votantes de los Estados Unidos está comprometida con un lugar de trabajo diverso e inclusivo basado en la igualdad de oportunidades.
 La Liga se compromete a contratar personal que refleje la gama completa de la raza, etnia, cultura, orientación sexual y la identidad socioeconómica de este país; un lugar de trabajo donde se fomenta la verdadera diversidad y se valoran e intercambian libremente diferentes perspectivas.
 Buscamos y alentamos activamente a las mujeres, las minorías, las personas con discapacidades, los inmigrantes, incluyendo los beneficiarios de DACA y las personas de comunidades tradicionalmente subrepresentadas, a aplicar.

-The Campaign Organizer will serve as an organizer in the Mission Impact Department.
+The Community Organizer will serve as an organizer in the Mission Impact Department.
 This person will play an important role in supporting the organizing strategy to build power at the state and national levels to secure transformational wins through our national redistricting campaign.
-This is a one-year term position with a possible renewal based upon performance and funding.

 The Legislative and Policy Coordinator will play an important role in the research and development of policy and legislative proposals relating to the League’s core mission work.
 This is a one-year term position with a possible renewal based upon performance and funding.